 Facebook for churches

 Facebook has weathered its fair share of controversy in recent years.
 Amid the bad press, you may have even heard speculation that Facebook is on its way out.
 While Facebook isn’t exactly cool or trendy these days, it doesn’t seem to be going away anytime soon.
-Facebook is still the most popular social media platform, boasting 2.7 billion monthly users in 2021.
+Facebook is still the most popular social media platform, boasting nearly 3 billion monthly users at the end of 2022.
 And if there’s one social media network most churches are on, it’s probably Facebook.

 Facebook really is less popular with Generation Z (currently ages 6–24), so it may not be the best way to connect with the youngest people in your community.
 You’ll also need to contend with the reality that, without paid advertising, you can only expect 5.2 percent of your Facebook page followers to see your posts.